menothe/shoptions/README.md

 # What is it

 This is a bare bones Gin project for listing auctions.
 Currently there are two supported endpoints for creating and obtaining item listings.
-The items are stored in memory at the moment.
+The items are stored using GORM for relational management.

 ## How to use